T1 go all out with three Valorant teams

 “Unless Riot says you can only field one team, obviously the Korean team will stay in their region, but we will also field an Academy team.
 We really want to invest in the whole ecosystem and team and expand from South Korea to NA.
 That’s why we took the first step, we wanted to make a big entrance.”

 But what is an Academy Team, anyway?
-Basically, it’s a training ground for new players to eventually join the main squad.
+Basically, it’s a ground for new players to eventually join the main squad.
 Additionally, a lot of players are also switching their main games right now, as numerous pros from Fortnite, Overwatch, and CS:GO have decided to continue their careers in Valorant.

 However, the question arises, what happens when Riot announces that organizations can only have one roster?
 Will the additional players be sold to other teams or will they be left without a team?